 To find out how much you can start saving, it helps to figure out how much you currently spend.
 The most accurate way to calculate fuel spend is to add up your receipts, but you can also use the equation below for a workable estimate of your average monthly fuel spend.

 - The average number of monthly fill-ups per vehicle

 - Times the average number of gallons per fill-up

 3. Current Investment of Time

 Beyond the money that goes into fueling, you likely invest a considerable amount of time.
 How much time do you spend per month gathering fuel receipts and entering purchase data?
-A fuel card can automatically capture purchase data and driver ID numbers, saving you that time.
+A fuel card can automatically capture purchase data and driver PIN numbers, saving you that time.

 4. Estimated Savings